Florian Handke

-Florian Handke is a German chess grandmaster.
+Dr. Florian Handke is a German chess grandmaster.

 Chess career

 In November 1999, he finished in 8th place at the World Youth Chess Championship.

 In December 2001, he finished in second place at the German Individual Championship, half a point behind grandmaster Christopher Lutz.
 This was also his first GM norm.

 In December 2002, he finished in third place at the German Individual Championship, behind grandmasters Thomas Luther and Alexander Graf.
 This marked his final GM norm.

 He earned the Grandmaster title in 2003, achieving his norms at the: